 Carbon and sulphur dioxide emissions are calculated using fuel-based emission factors and the total fuel consumed.
-Emissions of CO, NMVOC, NOx (as NO2) and PM are based on the vehicle / train kilometre estimates and emission factors for different train classes.
+Emissions of CO, NMVOC, NO_x (as NO_2) and PM are based on the vehicle / train kilometre estimates and emission factors for different train classes.
 The distribution of the train fleet by train class is determined based on:

-- For passenger trains: - Vehicle train kilometres data for different train classes for 2009, 2010 and 2011 are derived from the Department for Transport's Rail Emissions Model.
-The fleet for other years is estimated based on the year of introduction of new engines and assuming that the new trains introduced since 2012 are compliant with the European Non Road Mobile Machinery Stage IIIB regulations. - For freight trains: - The breakdown by train class was obtained from the Department for Transport's Rail Emissions Model for 2009.
-The fleet for other years is estimated based on the year of introduction of new engines and assuming that the new freight locomotives introduced since 2012 are compliant with the European Non Road Mobile Machinery Stage IIIB regulations.
+• For passenger trains:

+Vehicle train kilometres data for different train classes for 2009, 2010 and 2011 are derived from the Department for Transport's Rail Emissions Model.
+The fleet for other years is estimated based on the year of introduction of new engines and assuming that the new trains introduced since 2012 are compliant with the European Non Road Mobile Machinery Stage IIIB regulations.

+For freight trains:

+The breakdown by locomotive class was obtained from the Department for Transport's Rail Emissions Model for 2009.
+The fleet for other years is estimated based on the year of introduction of new locomotives and assuming that the new freight locomotives introduced since 2012 are compliant with the European Non Road Mobile Machinery Stage IIIB regulations.

-The emission factors shown in Table 3-27 are aggregate implied factors for trains running on gas oil in 2016, so that all factors are reported on the common basis of fuel consumption.
+The emission factors shown in Table 3-27 are aggregate implied factors for trains running on gas oil in 2017, so that all factors are reported on the common basis of fuel consumption.
 These factors differ from previous inventory versions, due to changes year on year in the composition of the rail fleet and in the estimated fuel consumption.
+As outlined in Appendix 2, the original source of the PM emission factors is unknown and therefore no information is currently available on whether they include the condensable fraction or not.